Zera Vashara

 Equipment & Gear:

-Primary Weapon(s): Crimson lightsaber
+Primary Weapon(s): Dual-bladed lightsaber (red, resonance-tuned; rarely unsheathed)

 VI.
 Hooks & Story Seeds